 Walking in, I was immediately impressed by the aesthetic of the space (it's inspired by the modern, clean lines of Scandinavian design), and I walked out with the best glow I have ever had post-facial, truly—a statement, mind you, I don't make lightly.
-Not only that, but my all-around experience was so enjoyable and not rushed or amateur in the slightest.
-My esthetician, Jean Pelton, was a true ray of sunshine, and her skin-gifting know-how and sweet, comforting energy honestly soothed my soul and turned around my week.
+Not only that, but my all-around experience was so enjoyable; not rushed or amateur in the slightest.
+My esthetician, Jean Pelton, was a true ray of sunshine, and her skin-gifting know-how and sweet, comforting energy honestly soothed my soul and turned my week around.

-After taking a look at my skin and talking about my concerns (mostly potential breakouts, acne-scarring, some congestions, etc.), we decided on the Keep Glowing Facial ($65) with two different add-on boosts—the Universal A-Peel ($20) and the Lip, Laugh, Love ($10).
-What followed was magic, and once we had finished, I could barely contain my excitement of A) how great my skin looked and B) the new (to me) exciting products and brands Pelton had used on my face and thus introduced me to—one of which being Eminence Organic Skin Care.
+After taking a look at my skin and talking about my concerns (mostly potential breakouts, acne-scarring, some congestions, etc.), we decided on the Keep Glowing Facial ($75) with two different add-on boosts—the Universal A-Peel ($25) and the Lip, Laugh, Love ($10).
+What followed was magic, and once we had finished, I could barely contain my excitement at A) how great my skin looked and B) the new (to me) exciting products and brands Pelton had used on my face and thus introduced me to—one of which being Eminence Organic Skin Care.

 Meghan Markle's Favorites

 While acting on Suits, Meghan Markle reportedly relied on Eminence—four products in particular—to keep her skin in tip-top shape for screentime.
-In fact, the brand had the chance to catch up with Markle, who took the time to share which products made her list of complexion neccesites—starting with this masterful exfoliating wash.
-Recommended for normal to oily skin types, the citrus blend contains an expert melding of fresh lime juice, silica, and grape-seed oil, all of which, when used together, rid the skin of impurities and leave behind a rejuvenated, ultra-clean glow in their wake.
+In fact, the brand had the chance to catch up with Markle, who took the time to share which products made her list of complexion necessities—starting with this masterful exfoliating wash.
+Recommended for normal to oily skin types, the citrus blend contains an expert melding of fresh lime juice, silica, and grape-seed oil, all of which, when used together, rid the skin of impurities and leave behind a rejuvenated, ultra-clean glow.

-Next up: one of the brand's iconic best sellers, the Bamboo Firming Fluid.
-(For the record, Pelton also used this on me during my facial—it's dreamy!)
-I'd presume Markle loves it for its organic and 100% natural firming prowess thanks to suppleness-enhancing ingredients like bamboo, coconut oil, coconut water, monoi, Swiss green apple stem cells, and the brand's Natural Retinol Alternative Complex, which contains chicory root oligosaccharides and tara tree.
+Next up: one of the brand's iconic bestsellers, the Bamboo Firming Fluid.
+(For the record, Pelton also used this on me during my facial—it's dreamy!).
+I'd presume Markle loves it for its organic and 100% natural firming prowess thanks to supple-enhancing ingredients like bamboo, coconut oil, coconut water, monoi, Swiss green apple stem cells, and the brand's Natural Retinol Alternative Complex, which contains chicory root oligosaccharides and tara tree.

-For a surge of moisture, word on the street is Markle loves this coconut-infused moisturizer, which was formulated with moisture, firmness, and tightening in mind.
+For a surge of moisture, word on the street is Markle loves this coconut-infused moisturizer, which was formulated to enhance moisture, increase firmness, and tighten skin.
 That being said, in addition to skin faves like vitamin C, shea butter, and grape-seed oil, coconut oil is the starring ingredient.
-Therefore, if you're someone with oily or acne-prone skin (or if you know comedogenic oils like coconut oil just don't generally bode well for your skin), we'd recommend skipping this one.
+Therefore, if you're someone with oily or acne-prone skin (or if you know comedogenic oils like coconut oil just don't bode well for your skin), we'd recommend skipping this one.

-Culminating Markle's list of favorites is this divinely scented body lotion spiked with SPF from zinc oxide and octinoxate and infused with ingredients like shea butter and vanilla, which will keep skin velvety soft during even the most doggedly hot days of summer.
+At the top of Markle's list of favorites is this divinely scented body lotion spiked with SPF from zinc oxide and octinoxate, and infused with ingredients like shea butter and vanilla, which keeps skin velvety soft during even the most doggedly hot days of summer.

 I would say the Blueberry Detox Firming Peel (used on both my face and my lips) during the service was the highlight of my treatment and, I'm pretty sure, the main reason my skin had such an INSANE glow post-facial.
-(Something even my fellow beauty editor and spa roommate Amanda Montell commented on when I walked through the door.)
-Unfortunately, the peel isn't purchasable to the public and is reserved solely for professional use.
+(Something even my fellow beauty editor and spa roommate Amanda Montell commented on when I walked through the door).
+Unfortunately, the peel isn't available for purchase to the public and is reserved solely for professional use.
 So, in lieu, this delightfully swampy mask was recommended to me instead.

-To enhance the glow-inducing results of my facial, Pelton used calendula oil as an epic finisher.
+To enhance the glow-inducing results of my facial, Pelton used calendula oil as an epic, but sadly discontinued finisher.
 Chock-full of antioxidants and other vitamins your skin will thank you for, it accelerates the skin's natural healing system, radiance, and texture.
 In other words, your skin will look and feel as smooth as a baby's bum.
 Plus, this particular oil falls super low on the comedogenic scale, therefore posing minimal threat when it comes to the potential for breakouts.

 "First, a Blueberry Detox Firming Peel is applied," a press representative for the brand relayed to me.
 "It contains paprika oil that pulls blood to the surface of the skin, which plumps and stimulates collagen.
 The second step is a shea butter lip-plumping mask.
 The shea butter provides supreme moisture while hibiscus peptides smooth and improve fine lines around the mouth area."

-So, to simulate the effect, I discovered this epic lip mask, which also features paprika oil in addition to shea butter, avocado oil, peppermint, vitamins, aloe vera, papaya, and pomegranate.
+So, to simulate the effect, I discovered the plumping masque.
+The masque includes luxe natural ingredients like paprika oil in addition to shea butter, avocado oil, peppermint, vitamins, aloe vera, papaya, and pomegranate.
 The mask is available in the epic lip trio set which also features an exfoliator and a citrus balm.

 To add a wash of stick-less sheen after the mask ritual, I go for a quick coating of this luscious-smelling balm (available in the lip trio above or in full size here), which is also infused with the aforementioned shea butter and hibiscus.
 Of course, the results will never be the same as the in-house treatment (trust me when I say the paprika-spiked blueberry peel it uses is out-of-this-world good), but in a pinch, this combo comes pretty darn close.